 How much does it cost to rent a house or apartment in Romania?

-Overall, I would say that around €500 per month should be more than enough for a single person or couple, even a small family who’s ready to live in a 1-bedroom apartment.
+Overall, I would say that around €600 per month should be considered a fair budget nowadays for a single person or couple living in a decent 1-bedroom apartment.
+Yes, prices in Romania have grown tremendously in the past few years.

 We’re talking about long term rentals here – which usually means at least 12 months.
 These are cheaper that short term loans from sites like AirBnb.